kojiishi/irkit/README.md

 irkit dvd
 irkit next
 ```
-The first command changes the current scope to `tv`.
-Commands are searched first in the current scope, and then its parent scopes, so the second `next` command matches to `tv/next`.
+The first command changes the current scope to `/tv`.
+Commands are searched first in the current scope, and then its parent scopes, so the second `next` command matches to `/tv/next`.

-Third command `dvd` does not exist in the current `tv` scope, so irkit searches for its parent (i.e., root) scope, where it finds `dvd`, so the current scope is changed to `dvd`.
-Then the fourth `next` command sends `dvd/next`.
+Third command `dvd` does not exist in the current `/tv` scope, so irkit searches for its parent (i.e., root) scope, where it finds `dvd`, so the current scope is changed to `/dvd`.
+Then the fourth `next` command sends `/dvd/next`.